sreekarchigurupati/EarthBug.github.io/README.md

 Based on the Minima Jekyll theme

-Execute <code>activate_hooks.sh</code>  for the auto tag generation before each commit to work.
+Execute <code>activate_hooks.sh</code> after cloning for the auto tag generation to work.